OwOHamper/interactive-mcp/README.md

 This section explains how to configure MCP clients to use the `interactive-mcp-enhanced` server.

-By default, user prompts will time out after 60 seconds.
+By default, user prompts will time out after 5 minutes (300 seconds).
 You can customize server options like timeout or disabled tools by adding command-line flags directly to the `args` array when configuring your client.

 Please make sure you have the `npx` command available.